Fetchinator7/Video-Upload-Editor/README.md

 If you don't have git you can download this project as a zip file and move that folder to the folder where you'd like to store this project in.
 Once that's done open a terminal window, enter `cd`, drag-and-drop the folder on top of the terminal window, and press enter.
 Then run `npm install`

-To run the application double-click/open the `run.sh` file.
-You can also add an alias to that file on the dock or desktop to speed up the start process.
-The application window should open automatically in the computer's default web browser, but it may take a few seconds.
-If it doesn't open automatically open it by manually going to [localhost:3000](http://localhost:3000/) (just click this link).

 ## Setup

 Unfortunately you need to register an app and have it be approved before you can start uploading to Vimeo which may take up to 5 business days so let's get the ball rolling by [creating a new app](https://developer.vimeo.com/apps/new)!